-Ms. Siegel manages NMIC’s Connections to Care program, a ThriveNYC initiative that helps non-profit organizations embed mental health support into the services they offer their communities.
+Ms. Siegel manages NMIC’s Connections to Care program, an Office of Community Mental Health initiative that helps non-profit organizations embed mental health support into the services they offer their communities.
 Under Ms. Siegel’s leadership, the program provides bilingual counseling and referrals, and also trains NMIC staff to screen clients for mental health needs and connect them to clinical services.

 As COVID-19 cases spiked through the City, Ms. Siegel moved her team’s services from in-person to virtual in order to keep her clients safe.
 This was no small feat: some clients needed extra support adapting to tele-mental health technology, and many had trouble finding time and space to speak privately in multi-family households.
 Despite the challenges, the transition to tele-mental health has been remarkably successful: 93% of clients referred to mental health services by NMIC have kept their appointments during the pandemic.

 Ms. Siegel knew that it wasn’t just clients who needed mental health support, her colleagues did as well.
 She developed virtual groups for NMIC staff who were feeling COVID-related stress and anxiety, so they could connect while remaining physically apart.
 “It’s been wildly popular with staff,” said Rodrigo Sanchez-Camus, Director of Legal, Organizing, & Advocacy Services.
 “Staff felt a lot of pressure and needed an outlet.”